-Schools are responsible for excluding students that local public health identifies as cases or close contacts that need to be in quarantine or isolation.
-Quarantine occurs when a student might have been exposed to the virus.
-Isolation occurs when a student has been infected with the virus, even if there are no symptoms.

-The Arizona Department of Health Services (ADHS) and CCHHS follow Centers for Disease Control and Prevention (CDC) guidelines and define a close contact of a COVID-19 case as being any person "within 6 feet of a person with COVID-19 while infectious for a cumulative total of 15 minutes or more over a 24-hour period, regardless of whether masks were worn."
-This requires school leadership to notify parents of suspected exposures on school grounds in order for those students to adhere to the quarantine guidance as outlined below.
+- Schools are responsible for identifying students with COVID positive cases or who are close contacts that need to be in quarantine or isolation. - Quarantine occurs when a student might have been exposed to the virus. - Isolation occurs when a student has been infected with the virus, even if there are no symptoms. - ADHS and CCHHS follow CDC guidelines and define a close contact of a COVID-19 case as being any person "within 6 feet of a person with COVID-19 while infectious for a cumulative total of 15 minutes or more over a 24-hour period, regardless of whether masks were worn."
+This requires school leadership to notify parents of suspected exposures on school grounds in order for those students to adhere to the quarantine guidance as outlined below. - Regardless of vaccination status or prior infection, anyone who tests positive for COVID-19 or who has symptoms consistent with COVID-19 must begin isolation.
+Please refer to the ADHS Release from Isolation and Quarantine Guidance.